cs2113-f24/cs2113-f24.github.io/wrkshts/J1-wrksht.md

 Create a new repo using all the steps in Lab 0 called `yourgitusername-worksheet-J1`.

-Please submit your answers to the questions as comments in the `DriverJava1_sample.java` file you'll be writing in this lab, which you should add to your repo.
+Please submit your answers to the questions as comments in a `J1.md` markdown file you'll be writing in this lab, which you should add to your repo.

 ## Questions